WillemD61/Marstek-Venus-plugin/README.md

 In the plugin:
 1) Between initial startup and first data update the log shows "Error: Invalid Number sValue: '%' for device idx: '%'".
 This is probably due to creation of P1 device without initial value.
 The error message does not return after first data update.

+# Note on Domoticz integration

+When integrating the Marstek devices into the Domoticz energy dashboard the energy flows are shown in the wrong diection.
+This is because Marstek considers negative values as charge values and positive as discharge.
+Domoticz is expecting those signs to be reversed.
+The easiest way to address this is by changing the multiplier in the device dictionary at the beginning of the code.
+This has NOT been implemented in the plugin yet, so standard Marstek conventions are followed.